What Is Travel Speed in Welding and Why It Matters

 Material thickness directly changes your travel speed because the weld needs the right heat input to fuse properly.

-When you work with thicker stock, especially 1/8 inch or more, you should make slower travel adjustments so the arc can concentrate heat and drive deeper penetration.
-That slower pace helps you avoid incomplete fusion and weak joints, giving you more control over weld integrity.
+When you work with thicker stock, especially around 1/8 inch or more, you often need slower travel adjustments.
+A slower pace helps the arc concentrate heat and drive deeper penetration.
+That helps you avoid incomplete fusion and weak joints.

-Thicker stock needs a slower travel speed so the arc can drive heat deeper and ensure proper fusion.
+Thicker stock often needs a slower travel speed so the arc can drive heat deeper and support proper fusion.

-With thinner material, you can move faster because excess dwell time can overheat the metal, cause burn-through, and distort the workpiece.
-You’re not just moving the torch; you’re balancing heat input against section size.
-Additionally, using self-shielded flux core wire can enhance your ability to manage travel speeds effectively.
+With thinner material, you can often move faster because excess dwell time can overheat the metal, cause burn-through, and distort the workpiece.
+You are not just moving the torch.
+You are balancing heat input against section size.

 How Joints and Position Change Travel Speed